billyzkid/untitled/packages/babel-preset-untitled/README.md

 ## Usage

 Configure the `untitled` preset.
-Note you can omit the `babel-preset-` prefix.
+Note that you may omit the `babel-preset-` prefix.

 ### Via CLI